 Applicants are encouraged to learn about the faculty within the Berkeley School of Education and their respective research interests in order to determine which professors might be suitable to serve as a faculty advisor.
 The application asks students to indicate which faculty members they are interested in working with.
-Note that faculty who are able to advise doctoral students can be found on the BSE website with an asterisk next to their names: https://bse.berkeley.edu/people/faculty.
+Note that faculty who are able to advise doctoral students can be found on the BSE website with an asterisk next to their names.